blakepettersson/rustiful/README.md

 `examples` directory of this repo.

 There's one more thing to show.
 You have full access to the `sort` and `fields` parameters via the params argument (`Self::Params`).
 So far this is only implemented on `JsonGet` and `JsonIndex`.
-This is how it you could use the sort parameters when using Diesel (This assumes that you have the appropriate Diesel attributes set on `Todo`).

 The `Self::Params` type is an alias for `JsonApiParams<F, S>`, which has three fields: `sort`, which gives access to the sort query parameter, `fieldset` which gives access to the `fields` query parameter, and `query_params` which gives access to all other query parameters.
+Here's an example when using the sort parameters with Diesel (This assumes that you have the appropriate Diesel attributes set on `Todo`).

 ```rust
 // Rustiful
 use self::todo::sort::*;